For Green Energy, it’s Time to Leave F-Gases Behind Us – and Fast

-The EU Commission announced its new policy proposal on fluorinated greenhouse gases like SF6.
-What’s it say?
+The EU institutions have reached a compromise on the new policy proposal covering fluorinated greenhouse gases like SF6.
+What does it mean?

-A new package from Brussels includes a proposal to move the electricity industry away from the use of fluorinated greenhouse gases like sulfur hexafluoride (SF6).
-This latest package recognizes the fact that if we want our electricity to become truly green, then removing F-gases is a fundamental step that needs to be taken quickly.
+The new regulation dictates a detailed timeline and conditions to move the electricity industry away from the use of fluorinated greenhouse gases like sulfur hexafluoride (SF6).
+This latest compromise acknowledges the crucial role of eliminating F-gases as a fundamental and time-sensitive step towards achieving truly green electricity.

 What is the issue with F-gases, and SF6 in particular?

 F-gases are man-made greenhouse gases (GHG) that have a large carbon footprint, which contributes to global warming.
-They’re used in a wide range of industrial applications, including refrigeration and air conditioning equipment, medical applications, and electrical equipment.
+They find extensive application in various industrial sectors, including refrigeration, air conditioning, medical devices, and electrical equipment.

-SF6 is the most potent F-gas, in fact the most potent GHG of all, and has a global warming potential (GWP) that is 23,500 times higher than CO2.
-It has been used for decades in medium voltage (MV) switchgear, which is incredibly common electrical equipment that also has a long lifespan, up to 30 years.
-SF6 has been the go-to gas for switchgear because it’s non-toxic, stable, and provides a reliable, high-performing, and economical solution for electrical insulation and current interruption.
+SF6 is the most potent F-gas, in fact the most potent GHG of all, and has a global warming potential (GWP) that is 24,300 times higher than CO2.
+Among the F-gases, sulfur hexafluoride (SF6) stands out as the most potent GHG, with a global warming potential (GWP) 24,300 times higher than CO2.
+SF6 has long been utilized in medium voltage (MV) switchgear, a commonly used electrical equipment with a lifespan of up to 30 years.
+Its popularity in switchgear stems from its non-toxic nature, stability, and ability to provide reliable, high-performance, and cost-effective electrical insulation and interruption.

-But aren’t F-gases like SF6 already regulated in Europe?
+F-gases like SF6 are already regulated in Europe so why change it?

-Yes, to some extent, but not for every application.
-Certain existing regulations in Europe and other parts of the world already address the monitoring, reporting, and recovery of f-gases.
+Certain existing regulations in Europe and other parts of the world already address the monitoring, reporting, and recovery of F-gases.
 The EU has adopted two legislative acts to reduce f-gases: the F-Gas Regulation, which is an EU-wide hydrofluorocarbon (HFC) phase-down aimed at reducing F-gas emissions and mitigating global warming, and the passenger car-specific MAC Directive.

 SF6 in particular has already been banned in the EU under the F-Gas Regulation, except in the industries where there were few suitable alternatives available, especially the electricity industry.